averyhiebert/groundstation/readme.md

 **Note:** This repository's history has been modified to remove some private information.
 As a side effect, *older commits may not run as expected!*

-## Licensing:
+## Copyright & Licensing:

-The client GUI uses the Flot charting library and the OpenLayers mapping library.
-Links to licenses for those libraries can be found in comments at the top of the files in question.
-Otherwise, all code is copyrighted by its creator(s) unless otherwise specified (at least for the time being).
+This repository includes distributions of the Flot charting library, the OpenLayers mapping library, and jQuery, as well as the "Lato" font.
+The licenses for Flot and for Lato can be found in their respective directories.
+The OpenLayers and jQuery files contain links to their respective licenses.

+Otherwise, everything not listed above is released according to the MIT license as described in `LICENSE.txt`